 As Peter and John were entering the temple one day, they encountered a lame man just outside one of the gates.
-This particular gate was called the Beautiful Gate, and the man had been sitting there for many years, begging from people as they entered.
-In Acts 3:1-10 we read where Peter and John performed a great miracle that day and healed this lame man.
+This particular gate was called the Beautiful Gate, and the man had been sitting there for many years, begging people as they entered.
+In Acts 3:1-10, we read that Peter and John performed a great miracle that day and healed this lame man.
 The man immediately rose up and went into the temple.
-Verses 9-10 say, “And all the people saw him walking and praising God … and they were filled with wonder and amazement at that which had happened unto him.”
+Acts 3:9-10 say, “And all the people saw him walking and praising God … and they were filled with wonder and amazement at that which had happened unto him.”

 If you keep reading, Acts 4:4 reveals what happened as a result of this miracle: thousands upon thousands were saved—some estimate as many as twenty thousand because the Bible says there were five thousand men alone.
 Something incredible happened!
 And there were three basic ingredients.

 The people saved at the temple that day were confronted by a miracle, and it grabbed their attention.
 It was a miracle that could not be reasonably denied.
 They knew this man.
 For about forty years he had been begging outside the temple.
 It was a miracle that could not be humanly explained.
 Peter and John could not take credit for it because there was no human explanation for what had happened.
 It could not be lightly dismissed.
 Peter gave the credit to Jesus.
 Even though Jesus had been crucified, they still could not disregard Him.

 This was a miracle with a message, and it is meant to illustrate a greater truth.
 A man, crippled from birth, sat outside this beautiful gate because Levitical law said that a deformed man could not enter past that gate.
 He was on the wrong side of a beautiful life.
 He was just outside, and he was crippled.

 Here was a man who could not walk, work, or worship.
 He needed a touch from Almighty God both physically and spiritually.
 This crippled man represents us all.
 We are all spiritually and morally crippled by birth.